dfgitn4j/repl-cypher-shell/README.md

          `repl-cypher-shell.sh --cypher-shell ./bin/cypher-shell`

-        :heavy_exclamation_mark: It's bad practice to work in the initial directory that the Neo4j Desktop launced terminal shell starts in.
-Mistakes happen, and _*all*_ files you created will be gone when you delete the database through Neo4j Desktop.
+        :heavy_exclamation_mark: It's bad practice to work in the initial directory that the Neo4j Desktop launched terminal shell  starts in.
+Mistakes happen, of which the most easy to fall into is that _*all*_ files you created in the Neo4j Desktop database install directory will be gone when you delete the database through Neo4j Desktop.
 Suggestion is to capture the Neo4j Desktop install directory and the `cd` to  another, non-Neo4j Desktop managed directory.
          For example, on launching a Neo4j Desktop terminal:

         ```console
         n4jdir="$(pwd)/bin/cypher-shell"
         cd ~/MyWorkingDirectory
         repl-cypher-shell.sh --cypher-shell $n4jdir --vi
         ```

+### Getting Help

+  Run repl-cypher-shell.sh --help, or look in the source code for more information on the command line options and how to use them.

 ## _Command Line Options_